Bruno Sammartino: Return to the WWF (1984–1988)

 It was during this time Sammartino found out through Angelo Savoldi, a recently fired office employee of Capitol Wrestling Corporation, that he had been cheated by Vince McMahon Sr. on the promised gate percentages for his entire second title run.
 Sammartino filed suit against McMahon Sr. and his Capitol Wrestling Corporation.
-The suit was eventually settled out of court by McMahon Sr's son, Vince McMahon after his father had died, and included an agreement for Sammartino to return to the company as a commentator.
+The suit was eventually settled out of court by McMahon Sr.'s son, Vince McMahon after his father had died, and included an agreement for Sammartino to return to the company as a commentator.

 At the inaugural WrestleMania on March 31, 1985, Sammartino was in his son David's corner for his match against Brutus Beefcake.
 The match ended in a double-disqualification after the Sammartinos began brawling with Beefcake and his manager Johnny Valiant.
 He returned to in-ring action soon after with his son, as they wrestled against Beefcake and Valiant at Madison Square Garden.
 The Sammartinos also teamed against "Mr. Wonderful" Paul Orndorff and Bobby "the Brain" Heenan in various arenas.

 Sammartino's highest-profile feud during this run was with "Macho Man" Randy Savage.
 An irate Sammartino attacked Savage during a TV interview, after Savage bragged about injuring Ricky Steamboat, by driving the timekeeper's bell into Steamboat's throat during a televised match.
 Sammartino defeated Savage in a lumberjack match for the WWF Intercontinental Heavyweight Championship via disqualification at the Boston Garden.
 This allowed Savage to keep the championship, as titles cannot change hands via countout or disqualification.
 He was often teamed with Tito Santana and his old enemy George "the Animal" Steele (who was a fan favorite at this point in his career) to wrestle Savage and "Adorable" Adrian Adonis.
 The climax of their feud came was a victory for Sammartino and Santana in a steel cage match in Madison Square Garden.
 Sammartino also engaged in a feud with "Rowdy" Roddy Piper after Piper insulted his heritage on a segment of Piper's Pit at Madison Square Garden.
 Sammartino faced Piper in both singles and tag team matches.
 Sammartino teamed with Paul Orndorff in his matches against Piper, while Piper would tag with his "bodyguard", Ace "Cowboy" Bob Orton.
 Sammartino would eventually get the upper hand in the feud, by defeating Piper in a steel cage match at the Boston Garden.
 In 1986, Sammartino competed in a 20-man battle royal at WrestleMania 2 at the Rosemont Horizon in Chicago.
 Sammartino also challenge newly crowned Intercontinental Champion The Honky Tonk Man for the title several times in July.
-That culminated in a six-man elimination match that saw Sammartino, Jake Roberts and Tito Santana defeat WWF Intercontinental Champion The Honky Tonk Man and World Tag Team Champions Hart Foundation, Bret Hart and Jim Neidhart, with Bruno pinning Tonk Man for the win.
+That culminated in a six-man elimination match that saw Sammartino, Jake Roberts and Tito Santana defeat WWF Intercontinental Champion The Honky Tonk Man and World Tag Team Champions Hart Foundation, Bret Hart and Jim Neidhart, with Bruno pinning Honky Tonk Man for the win.